flowz0/flowz0/README.md

 # Hey 👋
-I'm a **software engineer** passionate about creating responsive, scalable, and accessible digital experiences.
+I'm a **software engineer** passionate about creating responsive, scalable, and accessible digital solutions.
 I specialize in building full-stack web applications using:

 <p>